See answer

 5. Mental Health

 People with lupus have a high risk of developing depression and anxiety.
-More than 8,900 members of MyLupusTeam report experiencing depression.
-Depression and anxiety, in turn, are associated with worse cognitive function, including areas like working memory and information processing speed.
+More than 9,000 members of MyLupusTeam report experiencing depression.
+Depression and anxiety, in turn, are linked with worse cognitive function, including areas like working memory and processing speed.

-There are steps you can take to potentially improve your issues with forgetting words and to better cope with this problem in the meantime.
+You can take steps to potentially improve your issues with forgetting words when talking and while managing this problem.

 Make Lifestyle Changes

-Living a healthy lifestyle will help improve your quality of life with lupus — and may also help with cognitive dysfunction.
-Getting plenty of sleep, exercising regularly, and avoiding alcohol are all important tips for improving sleep, especially if you forget your words or struggle through conversations.
+A healthy lifestyle will help boost your quality of life with lupus and may also help with cognitive dysfunction.
+Getting plenty of sleep, exercising regularly, and avoiding smoking cigarettes are all important for improving lupus symptoms, which might help with lupus fog.

 Improve Your Symptom Management

 If you suspect that lupus symptoms like pain, insomnia, and depression may be contributing to cognitive problems, talk to your doctor.
-Make them your partner, and advocate for more and better options for managing your lupus symptoms.
-And remember, your mental health is just as important as your physical health.
-Effective treatments are available that can help with depression or anxiety.
+They should serve as your partner and advocate for better options to manage your lupus symptoms.
+Your mental health is just as important as your physical health, and effective treatments can help with depression or anxiety.

 Discuss Medications With Your Doctor

-Maintain open communication with your health care team about any unexpected symptoms, even if you’re unsure whether your medication could be to blame.
-Medication can affect people differently, and your doctor may offer you options to try another therapy, adjust your dosage, or change the time when you take it to reduce unwanted side effects.
+Maintain open communication with your healthcare provider about any unexpected symptoms, even if you’re unsure whether your medication could be to blame.
+Medications can affect people differently, and your doctor may suggest trying another therapy, adjusting your dosage, or changing the timing of your medication to reduce unwanted side effects.

 Adapt How You Communicate

-You can also write down what you want to say or jot down a few notes or key points to prepare before a conversation.
-Bring it with you and refer to it so you remember what you wanted to discuss.
-“Buy a ton of notebooks, that’s what I do, and a calendar,” said a MyLupusTeam member.
+You can also jot down key points to prepare for a conversation.
+Bring these notes with you so you remember what you want to discuss.
+“Buy a ton of notebooks — that’s what I do — and a calendar,” one MyLupusTeam member suggested.
 “Write down everything.
 Take notes from phone conversations and physical conversations.”

 Another said, “I forget everything, so I write a list of things that have to be done or what I need to say if I call someone.”

-Some members find it easier to explain their issues to others, while others prefer not to.
-“I usually warn whoever I’m speaking to that I’m having problems with my words … so just bear with me!
+Some members find it easier to explain their issues to others: “I usually warn whoever I’m speaking to that I’m having problems with my words … so just bear with me!
 Most understand and will concentrate more closely on what I'm trying to say.”

 Talk With Others Who Understand

 Do you forget words midsentence?
 Have you noticed other symptoms of lupus brain fog, and do you have any tips for dealing with them?
-Post your thoughts in the comments below, or start a conversation by sharing on MyLupusTeam.
+Post your thoughts in the comments below, or start a conversation by sharing on your Activities page.

 Neil J. Gonter, M.D. is an assistant professor of medicine at Columbia University.
 Learn more about him here.